Post-impact mining

 Status of implementation of measures Kerkrade

-Status: research has been completed at 55 sites.
+Status: at 55 sites the survey has been completed.
 Of the originally expected 59 shafts, 25 have been found.
 Of 9 suspected shafts, (field) research concluded that they did not exist.
 From newly found archival material, 5 "new shafts" emerged.
 This changed the total number of shafts searched from originally 59 to now 55 shafts.

-At 11 shafts, remediation has already been completed.
+At 13 shafts, remediation has already been completed.
+In 2025, remediation of 3 historic shafts in Bleijerheide is planned.

 Establish limited monitoring program mine gas.